kazu914/dps/README.md

 ./dps
 ```

-When you get blow error,
+When you get the blow error,

 ```
 panic: Error response from daemon: client version <x.xx> is too new.
 Maximum supported API version is <y.yy>